-- Go to www.oceanexplorer.noaa.gov and find the Deep East pages.
-Scientists will be studying gas hydrates and seep communities at two locations, Leg 2 in the Hudson Bay Canyon and Leg 3 at Blake Ridge.
+Go to www.oceanexplorer.noaa.gov and find the Hudson Canyon Cruise pages.
+Scientists will be studying gas hydrates and seep communities in the Hudson Bay Canyon.
 Scientists will be studying gas hydrates in core samples of sediments and will also study the assemblages of organisms found at sites where methane seeps form the basis of chemosynthetic communities.
-Scientists will be posting information on organisms found at these sites, many of which may never have been seen before. - Find out more about the specific scientists working with gas hydrates and the communities.
+Scientists will be posting information on organisms found at these sites, many of which may never have been seen before.

+- 1. Find out more about the specific scientists working with gas hydrates and the communities.
 Check out the site information and choose one scientist who is concentrating on these areas and write a short biography.
-If you could ask this scientist one question about his/her research, what would your question be? - From information on the web site, determine how core samples are taken to obtain gas hydrates. - Beginning with Leg 2, at Hudson Bay Canyon, keep a log of new information posted on the website about hydrates or cold seep communities and organisms discovered or documented.
+If you could ask this scientist one question about his/her research, what would your question be? - 2.
+From information on the web site, determine how core samples are taken to obtain gas hydrates. - Beginning with Hudson Bay Canyon, keep a log of new information posted on the website about hydrates or cold seep communities and organisms discovered or documented.